joserequenaidv/my-eoi/README.md

 - My EOI experience
 - Courses
     - Specialization in Python
-- Branches
 - Icons

 ## Courses
 - [Python Specialization Course](https://github.com/jsrq/my-eoi/tree/master/py-spec-course)

 ## Icons
-The icons I use in all my documents and commits are found in [the complete list of GitHub emoji markup](https://gist.github.com/rxaviers/7360908).
+The icons I use in all my documents and commits are found in [the complete list of GitHub emoji markup](https://gist.github.com/rxaviers/7360908) and describe the following activities.

 - :notebook: - README updates.
 - :art: - Design and style updates.